Before we go any deeper into ORK Framework, we need to set up the main menu of your game – it’s the starting point for every test we’ll run!

 Some default settings first

-Before we create our GUI box and main menu, we will define the default GUI Skins and Audio Settings.
+Before we create our GUI box and main menu, we’ll also define the default GUI Skins and Audio Settings.
 This default settings can be overridden by each GUI box individually.

 GUI Skins are a Unity® feature used to define the look of GUI elements.
 You can find the GUI skins used in this tutorial in the project tab in: Assets/Tutorial Recourses/Skins